spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-kubernetes/airgap-install/install.md

 9. This step is only required if you are installing Palette in an environment where a network proxy must be configured for Palette to access the internet.
 If you are not using a network proxy, skip to the next step.

     Install the reach-system chart using the following command.
-Point to the **values.yaml** file you configured in the previous step.
+Point to the **values.yaml** file you configured in step eight.

     ```shell
     helm upgrade --values palette/values.yaml \